-MQ stands for Message Queue, which is a middleware (software class), that enables the communication between applications.
-It is a concept where a program places the content to be passed to another application, in the form of messages into a queue to be transported in an asynchronous way by the queue service provider.
+MQ stands for Message Queue, which is a middleware (software class) that enables communication between applications.
+It is a concept where a program places the content to be passed to another application in the form of messages into a queue to be transported in an asynchronous way by the queue service provider.

 Under this general framework, there are several variants, grouped under various categories based on,

 - Communication methodology went to one, one to many and many to many.

 - The way the message shipping takes place between sending and receiving applications.

 Major players in the Message queue arena are: